In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 One issue with the 614, 675, and 690 models is the brush design.
 If you look closely, it’s a combination of a rubber blade and bristle brush.
 Despite what iRobot claims, it is a hair magnet – even shorter strands of hair will stick on it.

-The Roomba E5 aims to address this issue without having to jack up the price too much.
+The Roomba E5 aims to address this issue without raising the price too much.

 Instead of using the traditional brush, it has rubber extractors, similar to the more expensive Roomba I6 and I7.

-These new brushes don’t have bristles and will resist tangle from a pet and human hair better.
+These new brushes don’t have bristles and will better resist tangling from a pet and human hair.

 Similarities of the Roomba 675 and I5